Managing Background Processes within Symfony

 The Transition

-Transitioning from one system to another can be a challenging task, especially when it is so critical to the business.
-With this in mind, we felt it would be ideal not to have to change much in-way of the code relating to the existing continuous commands.
-As a result of this desire we created the Supervisor Symfony Bundle, which in a similar manner to its Cronos counterpart allows you to decorate Commands with a PHP @Supervisor annotation.
-These annotations are then parsed during the ‘dump’ phase and a Supervisor specific configuration is made available.
-Due to the similarities this meant that all that was required was to replace the @Cron with @Supervisor annotations (as shown in the example below).
+Transitioning from one system to another can be challenging, especially when it is critical to the business.
+With this in mind, we felt it would be ideal to avoid making significant code changes to existing continuous commands.
+As a result, we created the Supervisor Symfony Bundle.
+Similar to its Cronos counterpart, this bundle allows you to decorate commands with a PHP @Supervisor annotation.
+These annotations are then parsed during the ‘dump’ phase, generating Supervisor-specific configuration.
+Due to these similarities, the only required change was to replace the @Cron annotation with @Supervisor, as shown in the example below.

 /**